More than 120,000 Canadians are diagnosed with IBS (irritable bowel syndrome) each year. (1) Could osteopathy offer help for IBS?

 - Onset associated with a change in form (appearance) of stool

-- The above must be ongoing for at least 6 months.
+- These symptoms must be ongoing for at least 6 months.

-IBS is known as a syndrome, not a disease.
+IBS is a syndrome, not a disease.
 Diseases have known causes.
 IBS is a collection of symptoms.
 Therefore, it is classified as a syndrome.
-The general symptoms of IBS include: (6)
+The general symptoms of IBS include: (4)

 - Feeling of incomplete emptying of the bowels